Who is Mr. William D. Squires?

 William’s brother Ralph was instrumental in envisioning and creating The Foundation and The Foundation was certainly a huge part of Ralph’s motivation for living during his final years.
 William and Ralph each placed a high value on education.

 Ralph served as the first President of the Board of Directors.
 He was given the status of Lifetime Honorary Board Member during the 2001 Board Meeting just a few months prior to his passing.
-Ralph’s wife Lena B. Squires served as Treasurer from the beginning but decided to step down in 2012.
-William’s nephew, Mark A. Squires, has recently joined the Board as the new Treasurer.
+Ralph’s wife Lena served as our first Treasurer.
+William’s nephew, Mark Squires, has recently joined the Board as the new Treasurer.

 The remaining original (and current) Board Members are four of William’s nieces: Pamela A. Bolen, voted in as the new president during the Board meeting of 2000; Deborah A. Squires, vice-president; Judy K. Perry, Secretary; and Cynthia S. Gross, Executive Director and Scholarship Director.